mesosphere/marathon/docs/docs/native-docker.md

 # Universal Container Runtime

-The [Universal Container Runtime](http://mesos.apache.org/documentation/latest/container-image) (UCR) extends the Mesos containerizer to support provisioning [Docker](https://docker.com/) container images ([AppC](https://github.com/appc/spec) coming soon).
+The [Universal Container Runtime](http://mesos.apache.org/documentation/latest/container-image) (UCR) extends the Mesos containerizer to support provisioning [Docker](https://docker.com/) container images ([AppC](https://github.com/appc/spec) which is deprecated in v1.8).
 This means that you can use both the Mesos containerizer and other container image types.
 You can still use the Docker container runtime directly ([instructions are below](#docker-containerizer)), but the Universal Container Runtime supports running Docker images without depending on the Docker Engine, which allows for better integration with Mesos.

 The following Marathon features _only_ work with the UCR: